Supersolid and pair correlations of the extended Jaynes-Cummings-Hubbard model on triangular lattices: Introduction

+Moreover, several interesting topics concerning the JCH model have been studied, which include fractional quantum Hall physics~\cite{Fractional}, quantum transport~\cite{Quantum transport}, quantum-state transmission~\cite{Quantum-state}, on-site disorder~\cite{MF1,Disorder}, three-body interactions~\cite{etb} and the interesting quantum phase transition between the superfluid~(SF) phase and the Mott-insulator~(MI) phase~\cite{SMI}.
 All of these previous works ignored the interaction between atoms.
-Until recently, the light supersolid was found in the Dicke model of a cavity modeled by quantum electrodynamics coupled with a one dimensional Rydberg lattice with the next repulsion~\cite{zxf}.
-However, since the photon hopping between each cavity was not considered, it remains unclear whether or not the photon hopping will break the supersolid phase.
+Until recently, the light supersolid was found in the Dicke model of a cavity modeled by quantum electrodynamics coupled with a one dimensional Rydberg lattice~\cite{zxf}.However, since the photon hopping between each cavity was not considered, it remains unclear whether or not the photon hopping will break the supersolid phase.
 At the same time, the regimes of the SS phase by a hole or particle-excited mechanism is very narrow in the phase diagram.
+In Ref.~\cite{Supersolid} a light supersolid in the extended JCH model on the square lattices was found by MF methods.

-It is interesting to study the extended JCH model on the triangular cavity lattices and check whether the additional SS exists in the phase diagram, which may be stabilized by an order-by-disorder mechanism as discussed in Refs.~\cite{tri2,tri3,pairss} in the context of Bose-Hubbard models on triangular lattices.
+In the limit of a dominant atom-photon coupling, as will be discussed below, the extended JCH model may be mapped on a Bose-Hubbard (BH) model.
+Since for the extended BH model, a broad regime of supersolid phases was found, in particular, on triangular lattices~\cite{tri2,tri3,pairss}, it is interesting to study the extended JCH model on the triangular cavity lattices away from this limit, and check whether additional SS exists in the phase diagram.
+Here the light supersolid phase may be stabilized by an order-by-disorder mechanism as discussed in Refs.~\cite{tri2,tri3,pairss}.

-On the other hand, in Ref.~\cite{Supersolid} a light supersolid in the extended JCH model on the square lattices was found by MF methods.
-The authors pointed out that the supersolid phase needed to be confirmed by other large scale numerical methods, as the results from the MF method are not very reliable.
-Therefore, it is necessary to study the extended JCH model on the one dimensional lattices, which is also a bipartite lattice but can be tackeled easier by means of the numerically exact DMRG method.

-In this work, we firstly study the extended JCH model on the triangular lattices, just by showing the mean-field phase diagrams, in which the regimes of the SS phase is wider than those of the one dimensional lattices.
-The phase transitions between different phases are also studied. { Some results are also confirmed by the DMRG method of the model on the triangular zigzag ladder.
-Besides, a phase with dominant pair correlations is found by the DMRG method.}

-Furthermore, the extended JCH model is studied on the one dimensional lattices and the SS phase appears around the tips of the solid for both the softcore and harcore models. { The stability of the SS phase is also checked by a finite size scaling analysis with the DMRG method.} The experimental signatures of the SS phase are also shown by the momentum distribution and correlation.
-Interestingly, beats emerge within the SS phase for the density-density correlation.